Enlil50/my_qmk/README.md

-# Elil_50 Corne keyboard QMK firmware implementation
+# Elil_50 Corne keyboard QMK firmware
 <img src="./Images/Keyboard_horizontal.jpg" width=max-width>

 This project is subdivided as it follows: